Skip to main content

 Applying #[derive(Embed)] to a struct generates:

-• An Embed trait implementation (which extends Register).
+• An Embed trait implementation (id and schema methods).

 • A Fields struct returned by <Type>::fields() for building filter expressions on individual fields.